michal2229/Przedluzacz-Pilota-IR-po-WiFi/README.md

 PC/smartphone can also be a client and connect to a server part.

 ESP8266 module can act as an access point and a client at the same time, so there is an option to connect the server part to router and control the device from PC/smartphone connected to the same LAN network - configurable in webapp.

+To decode and encode IR codes I used IRremote library.

 ![device development](https://raw.githubusercontent.com/michal2229/Przedluzacz-Pilota-IR-po-WiFi/master/dodatkowe%20materialy/zdjecia/20.png)